Resident Training Programs

 Further structured support along the continuum of a pharmacist’s professional development promotes the building of knowledge, skills, experience and behaviours for expert practitioners and future leaders.

-There are currently more than 275 registered Resident candidates across 51 accredited hospital sites around Australia.
+There are currently more then 350 Resident and Registrar candidates across 56 accredited training program sites around Australia.

 Launched in 2019, AdPha’s two-year Registrar Training Program (previously known as Advanced Training Residencies), targeted towards pharmacists with general foundation level expertise and experience in hospital practice seeking to advance their practice towards ANZCAP Registrar status in line with the National Competency Standards Framework for Pharmacists in Australia 2016 and provide expert care and service delivery in their defined practice area.